Cyberwarfare: Israel

 In the 2006 war against Hezbollah, Israel alleges that cyber-warfare was part of the conflict, where the Israel Defense Forces (IDF) intelligence estimates several countries in the Middle East used Russian hackers and scientists to operate on their behalf.
 As a result, Israel attached growing importance to cyber-tactics, and became, along with the U.S., France and a couple of other nations, involved in cyber-war planning.
 Many international high-tech companies are now locating research and development operations in Israel, where local hires are often veterans of the IDF's elite computer units.
 Richard A. Clarke adds that "our Israeli friends have learned a thing or two from the programs we have been working on for more than two decades."

 In September 2007, Israel carried out an airstrike on a suspected nuclear reactor in Syria dubbed Operation Orchard.
 U.S. industry and military sources speculated that the Israelis may have used cyberwarfare to allow their planes to pass undetected by radar into Syria.

 Following US President Donald Trump's decision to pull out of the Iran nuclear deal in May 2018, cyber warfare units in the United States and Israel monitoring internet traffic out of Iran noted a surge in retaliatory cyber attacks from Iran.
 Security firms warned that Iranian hackers were sending emails containing malware to diplomats who work in the foreign affairs offices of US allies and employees at telecommunications companies, trying to infiltrate their computer systems.

+In 2025, Israel emerged as the most targeted country globally for geopolitically motivated cyberattacks, surpassing the United States and Ukraine.
+According to the 2026 Global Threat Analysis Report by Radware, Israel was the target of 12.2% of all claimed ideologically driven attacks worldwide.
+This period was characterized by a 168% surge in network-layer DDoS attacks with operations characterized as a form of "hybrid warfare" involving state-sponsored and hacktivist groups, such as the pro-Russian NoName057(16) and the pro-Iranian Arabian Ghosts, aimed at disrupting critical infrastructure and government services.